Why Pijul?

 In Pijul, maintainers of the stable branch can simply pull only the

 changes they are interested in.
-Those changes *do not* change when
+Pulled changes *do not* change when

-imported, which means that pulling new changes in will work just as
+imported, which means that pulling new changes will work just as

 expected.